Introduction: Why Material Selection Matters in Industrial Procurement

 Processing and Fabrication: Weldability, Machinability, and Heat Treatment

-4130 steel welding is straightforward.
-Minimal preheat is needed, and post-weld cracking is rare.
-This makes it ideal for aerospace tubing, roll cages, and industrial frame assemblies.
-Recommended TIG welding parameters include 90–130 amps for 1.6–2.4 mm thickness using ER80S-D2 filler, with interpass temperature control below 150°C.
+4130 steel is generally easier to weld.
+It needs minimal preheat in many applications, and post-weld cracking is less common when the process is controlled properly.
+This is why 4130 is widely used for aerospace tubing, roll cages, and industrial frame assemblies.
+Recommended TIG welding parameters include 90–130 amps for 1.6–2.4 mm thickness using ER80S-D2 filler, with interpass temperature controlled below 150°C.

-4140 steel weldability requires more control.
-Preheating to 200–400°C is essential to prevent hard zones and cracking, particularly for thicker sections above 6 mm.
+4140 steel requires more caution.
+Preheating to 200–400°C is essential to reduce hard zones and cracking risk, especially for sections above 6 mm.
 TIG or MIG welding with ER110S-G filler is common.
-Suggested parameters include 140–180 amps for 3.0 mm+ sections, with post-weld tempering at 540–650°C to restore ductility.
+Suggested parameters include 140–180 amps for 3.0 mm+ sections, followed by post-weld tempering at 540–650°C to restore ductility.

-Both materials respond well to oil quenching and tempering.
-4130 heat treatment allows balance between strength and flexibility.
-4140 responds to deeper hardening with increased toughness, offering advantages for load-critical components.
+Both steels respond well to oil quenching and tempering.
+4130 heat treatment helps balance strength and flexibility.
+4140 offers deeper hardening and better toughness, which is useful for load-critical components.

 Supply Chain and Procurement Considerations